Contact Us for a Free Consultation (213) 542-0979

 Another example of illegally obtained evidence would be if someone was at another person's house and the police came in and executed an illegal search and found something illegal on the person who was visiting.

 The person may not have standing to challenge the search warrant because it is not their house being searched.
-Even though the warrant was illegally obtained, prosecutors are going to argue that the visitor does not have any standing.
+Even though the warrant was illegally obtained, prosecutors will argue that the visitor does not have any standing.

 What do Police Need to Get a Search Warrant?